Celtics vs. Warriors odds, prediction, time: 2026 NBA picks for Thursday, Feb. 19 from proven model

 A cross-conference matchup after the All-Star break on Thursday's NBA schedule features the Boston Celtics visiting the Golden State Warriors.
 Boston (35-19) won six of its last seven heading into the All-Star Game and is in second place in the Eastern Conference, 5.5 games back of Detroit.
 Golden State (29-26) sits eighth in the West and has alternated wins and losses over its last four, most recently falling to San Antonio, 126-113, last Wednesday.
 Steph Curry (knee) remains out for Golden State, while Kristaps Porzingis (Achilles) is questionable to make his team debut.

 Tipoff is at 10 p.m.
 ET from the Chase Center in San Francisco.
 These teams have split their season series each of the last four years as they meet for the first time this season.
 The latest Warriors vs. Celtics odds list Boston as the 5.5-point favorite, with the over/under at 211.5.
+Boston is at -230 on the money line, with Golden State priced at +189.
 Before making any Celtics vs. Warriors picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: